MakieOrg/Makie.jl/docs/documentation/lighting.md

   a good compromise.

 !!! note
     The SSAO postprocessor is turned off by default to save on resources.
-To turn it on, set `GLMakie.enable_SSAO[] = true`, close any existing GLMakie window and reopen it.
+To turn it on, set `GLMakie.activate!(ssao=true)`, close any existing GLMakie window and reopen it.

 ## Matcap